 All members of the MIT community are expected to conduct themselves with proper respect for one another and for each other's property.
-The Institute fosters the attitude that every person brings unique qualities, talents, and dignity to the community and that every individual deserves to be treated, judged, and accorded both common decencies and all the benefits of society in an evenhanded and respectful manner.
+The Institute promotes the principle that every person brings unique qualities and talents to the community and that every individual should be treated in a respectful manner.